EllenWMA/Upscaling/models/staging/jaffle_shop/jaffle_shop.md

 {% enddocs %}

 {% docs order_id %}
 Order id is unique, so new ID for each order.
 Order id is primary key for orders.
 {% enddocs %}

-  #orders: customer_id, order_date, status
-  #customers: customer_id, first_name, last_name
+{% docs customer_idOrders %}
+Customer ID for each customer.
+Therefore the same customer id can appear several time, if the customer have several orders.
+{% enddocs %}

+{% docs customer_idCustomers %}
+Customer ID for each customer.
+One unique ID per row.
+Customer ID is primary key for customers.
+{% enddocs %}

+{% docs order_date %}
+Date for order.
+{% enddocs %}

+{% docs first_name %}
+First name of customer.
+{% enddocs %}

+{% docs last_name %}
+Last name of customer.
+{% enddocs %}